XOP/my-favourite-front-end-resources/README.md

 > Just a collection of chosen blogs, articles and sort on front-end topics and not only
 > No logical order applied (maybe later)

-## Periodicals, magazines and resources
+## Periodicals, magazines and more

 - [Web updates (ex-HTML5 rocks)](https://developers.google.com/web/updates/)
 - [Frontender [RU]](http://frontender.info/)